Asterics2020-Obelics/School2018/README.md

 # IDE: PyCharm <a name="pycharm"></a>

 We strongly recommend to use pycharm, especially for the "Debugging & profiling" course.
-Free Community Edition: [Download PyCharm](https://www.jetbrains.com/pycharm/download) ([local copy](https://lapp-owncloud.in2p3.fr/index.php/s/HtYGL5G7TAe0nok)) or opt for a free copy of the Professional Edition under [Student License](https://www.jetbrains.com/student/).
+Free Community Edition: [Download PyCharm](https://www.jetbrains.com/pycharm/download) or opt for a free copy of the Professional Edition under [Student License](https://www.jetbrains.com/student/).

 # Tutors <a name="tutors"></a>